Active Adventure: Take in Trails and Theater and More in Ashland

 For pedaling in Ashland, it doesn’t get much better than the ride through the Bear Creek Greenway, an 18-mile paved trail that runs from Ashland to Central Point, passing through Talent, Phoenix and Medford on the way.

-Flat-water paddlers will find lovely fall colors and Cascade views from Howard Prairie Lake, Hyatt Lake and Emigrant Lake, all within a half hour of Ashland.
+In the fall, flat-water paddlers will find lovely colors and Cascade views from Howard Prairie Lake, Hyatt Lake and Emigrant Lake, all within a half hour of Ashland.

 Not surprisingly, the Ashland area is home to some stellar climbing crags for rock hounds of all levels.
 There’s nice bouldering near Lithia Park, at the Ashland Boulders.
 Mt.
 Ashland also has several sport climbing areas near its summit formation and in a bowl north of the main parking area.
 More than 100 routes, many suited for more experienced climbers, can be found about an hour away in the remote Rattlesnake Crags.